-Within the last year, over 20 hotels were identified as having been hacked by a particularly batch of cyber-attacks.
+Within the last year, over 20 hotels were identified as having been hacked by a particular batch of cyber-attacks.
 The hacks themselves came in a variety of forms including guest wifi intrusion, phishing backed by fake phone calls from “customers”, and physical skimming devices but all the attacks were targeting the same data: credit card numbers.
-This recent wave of high profile hacks is, in fact, just a development of something that eCommerce and retail merchants have been struggling with for some time.
+This recent wave of high-profile hacks is, in fact, just a development of something that eCommerce and retail merchants have been struggling with for some time.
 Payment cards have been targeted by scam artists since their invention and the increase in use and customer data storage has only created more tempting targets full of hundreds to thousands of credit card numbers to steal.

 If you are a hotel, restaurant, eCommerce vendor, or retail merchant who processes credit cards, then this recent rise in hacker activity should be particularly concerning.
-Of course, until there’s a ‘hack them back’ virus, our best defense is superb cybersecurity.
+Of course, until there’s a ‘hack them back’ virus, our best defence is superb cybersecurity.
 That’s where PCI compliance comes in.

 PCI Compliance Explained